Will Wright (cyclist)

 Will Wright (born 4 July 1973) is a Welsh racing cyclist, he has twice represented Wales in the Commonwealth Games, and is also the proprietor of the Stockport based cycle retailer.

 Will began cycling in his early teens, joining 'Manchester Velo' on their weekly club runs each Sunday, but only once he had completed his paper round.
 The nickname given to him then was Willie Feet due to his unusually large feet.

 After finishing his secondary education, Will went to work for 'Marple Cyclesport'.
-Having gained some success whilst racing, Wright was selected to represent Wales at the Commonwealth Games in Victoria, British Columbia, Canada in 1994.
+Having gained some success whilst racing, Wright was selected to represent Wales at the Commonwealth Games in Victoria, British Columbia, Canada, in 1994.
 It was there at the Games that Wright rode his first track competition, having never before ridden the track.
-He competed in the Games once more, closer to home in Manchester in 2002, but unfortunately fell during the men's points race final after hitting a fallen rider; footage of which can be seen on the BBC Motion Gallery.
+He competed in the Games once more, closer to home in Manchester in 2002, but fell during the men's points race final after hitting a fallen rider.